 Another important note is the possibility of secondhand exposure – also called take-home exposure – in which asbestos fibers settle on the construction worker’s clothing or shoes and are released into the air once they arrive home.
 This puts the construction worker’s family at risk for asbestos exposure, too.

 Sokolove Law is dedicated to helping mesothelioma victims and their families seek the justice they deserve from corporations who knew about the dangers of asbestos exposure and chose to ignore them.
-As a mesothelioma law firm with nearly 40 years of experience in the industry, you can trust our commitment to holding such corporations accountable.
+As a mesothelioma law firm with more than 40 years of experience in the industry, you can trust our commitment to holding such corporations accountable.

 Contact us today for a free legal consultation to see if we can help you.